The Impostors (Thunderbirds): Plot

 At the Aeronautical Research Station, a fake International Rescue team rescues a man from an underground well, departing in an aircraft disguised as an ersatz Thunderbird craft, with the top-secret plans of the AL4, an experimental strategic fighter.
-Convinced that all of International Rescue's operations have been an elaborate scheme, General Lambert launches a worldwide search to track down International Rescue and bring them to justice; military forces scour the globe by land, sea and air.
+Convincing himself that all of International Rescue's operations have been an elaborate ruse, General Lambert launches a worldwide search to track down International Rescue and bring them to justice; military forces scour the globe by land, sea and air.

-On Tracy Island, Jeff declares International Rescue grounded until its name is cleared.
+On Tracy Island, Jeff declares International Rescue grounded until they are absolved of the theft.
 To find the impostors, he contacts their many agents around the world to help them.
 Agent Lady Penelope and her chauffeur Parker fly to America to interview witnesses to the staged rescue.
 In the southern states, hillbilly International Rescue agent Jeremiah Tuttle finds aircraft tracks in the woods leading to an old mine.
 Returning to the cabin where he lives with his elderly mother, he uses a concealed videophone to report his findings to Tracy Island.
-Without any further evidence, Jeff decides to take no action.
-In fact, it was the aircraft flown by the impostors, Jenkins and Carela, who are using the mine as a hideout while preparing to sell the AL4 plans.
+Due to the minimal evidence found, Jeff decides to take no action, unaware that the tracks were made by the aircraft flown by the impostors, Jenkins and Carela, who are using the mine as a hideout while preparing to sell the AL4 plans.

 Lady Penelope receives vital information from Eddie Kerr, the World Television reporter who covered the fake rescue at the well, that the aircraft was an EJ2 flying south-south-west.
 This enables Jeff to pinpoint the impostors in the area covered by the Tuttles.
 Remembering Jeremiah's report of aircraft tracks, Jeff sends Penelope to rendezvous with their fellow agents and apprehend the impostors.